aDotInTheVoid/boxcars/docs/report/report.md

 The core problem when creating a `Cown` was that the `verona::rt::Cown` could only be created from C++, but C++ couldn't know about the `T` in a `boxcars::Cown<T>`.
-However, we need to know what `T` in order to create an approprietly sized heap allocation.
-But this is the only propery that's required, and we can communicate this via a simple paramater of type `size_t` (instead of needing to template).
+However, we need to know what `T` in order to create an appropriately sized heap allocation.
+But this is the only property that's required, and we can communicate this via a simple parameter of type `size_t` (instead of needing to template).
 The C++ size will do a heap allocation of the requested size, and initialize a `verona::rt::Cown` at the top of it.
 It can then pass a pointer to this allocation back to Rust, which moves it's `T` to the